-- RULE 66.
-President to sign papers.-All acts, addresses and resolutions, and all warrants and subpoenas issued by order of the Senate shall be signed by the President or by the President Pro Tempore presiding in his absence. - RULE 67.
-Admission to the floor of the Senate.-No person except members of the Senate, members of the House of Representatives, staff of the General Assembly; staff of the Lieutenant Governor; Judges of the Supreme Court, Court of Appeals, and Superior Courts; the Governor and members of the Council of State; former members of the General Assembly; and persons particularly invited and extended the privileges of the floor by the Presiding Officer shall be admitted to the floor of the Senate during its session.
+RULE 66.
+President to sign papers. - All acts, addresses, and resolutions, and all warrants and subpoenas issued by order of the Senate shall be signed by the President or by the President Pro Tempore or Deputy President Pro Tempore presiding in the President's absence.

+RULE 67.
+Admission to the floor of the Senate. - No person, except members of the Senate, members of the House of Representatives, staff of the General Assembly; staff of the Lieutenant Governor; Judges of the Supreme Court, Court of Appeals, and Superior Courts; the Governor and members of the Council of State; former members of the General Assembly; and persons particularly invited and extended the privileges of the floor by the Presiding Officer, shall be admitted to the floor of the Senate during its session.
 Notwithstanding any other provision of these rules, no registered lobbyist shall be admitted to the floor of the Senate or Senate Chamber while the Senate is in session.
-When the Senate is not in daily session, the President Pro Tempore shall determine the privileges of the floor. - RULE 67.1.
-Recognition for extending courtesies.-(a) Courtesies of the floor and galleries shall be extended only by the Presiding Officer on his own motion or upon the written request of a member of the Senate to former members of the General Assembly or to distinguished visitors. - (b) The Presiding Officer, upon written request at intervals between various orders of business, may extend courtesies to schools or other special large groups visiting in the galleries while they are present, and the Presiding Officer shall, at such times as he deems appropriate, express to those visitors in the galleries the pleasure of the Senate for their presence. - RULE 68.
-Privileges of the floor.-Any group or individual other than members of the Senate who desires to make remarks upon the floor of the Senate will first obtain approval of the President Pro Tempore or, in his absence, the Deputy President Pro Tempore of the Senate.
+When the Senate is not in daily session, the President Pro Tempore shall determine the privileges of the floor.